 Provide additional trial-related information only if your FOA specifically requests it.
 Include only attachments requested in the FOA, and use requested filenames.
 If a specific filename is not given in the FOA, use a meaningful filename since it will become a bookmark in the assembled application image.
+Each attachment included in the application must have a unique filename.
+Do not use the same file name in multiple study records.
+If the FOA requires a specific filename, add unique numbers at the end of the filenames for each study record (e.g. study\filename1, study\filename2).
+File name sizes are limited to 50 characters.

-M.600 - PHS Assignment Request Form
+R.600 - PHS Assignment Request Form

-The PHS Assignment Request Form may be used to communicate specific application assignment and review requests to the Division of Receipt and Referral (DRR) and to Scientific Review Officers (SROs).
+The PHS Assignment Request Form may be used to communicate specific application assignment and review preferences to the Division of Receipt and Referral (DRR) and to Scientific Review Officers (SROs).